 What happened to television?
 It used to be you could watch your favorite shows and endure the usual batch of commercials.
 But now big pharma seems to have taken over the airwaves and packed them full of ads for pills.

 I can’t help but wonder how many of these pills do we really need.
-Especially now at this time in history where medical marijuana is legal in 27 states, and fully legal in 8 states, patients are literally throwing out their pills and opting for cannabis.
+Patients are literally throwing out their pills and opting for cannabis.
 Not just because it’s trendy, but because cannabis actually works better without the types of side effects one might get from chemicals.